 - "For 2013, the optional leather interior in Sport or Sport Plus trims is now the firmer and grainier Valcona hide, not the usual Nappa.
 This subtle change … revealed itself as properly grippy over Portugal's undulating roads." -- Autoblog

-Standard interior features on the 2013 Audi A4 include a power sunroof, leather seats, aluminum trim and a 10-speaker stereo with an auxiliary input jack, SD card slot and satellite radio.
+Standard interior features in the 2013 Audi A4 include a sunroof, leather seats, aluminum trim and a 10-speaker stereo with an auxiliary audio input, an SD card slot and satellite radio.
 Also standard are a 6.5-inch display and Audi’s MMI infotainment system, which provides access to many audio, climate and vehicle settings.
 Optional interior features include dual- or tri-zone automatic climate control, a backup camera with rear parking sensors, adaptive cruise control, a 14-speaker Bang & Olufsen stereo and Bluetooth phone and audio connectivity.
 Also available is Audi’s MMI navigation system with Audi Connect, which provides wireless Internet access and real-time traffic information through a cellular data connection.
 Audi Connect is provided for six months, after which a subscription is required.
-An iPod interface is also optional, which comes with a specific cable provided by Audi (a regular USB cable won’t work).
+An iPod interface is also optional.
+It comes with a specific cable provided by Audi (a regular USB cable won’t work).

 Thus far, reviewer opinion is mixed on the 2013 A4’s electronic features.
 One reviewer points out that refinements have made Audi’s MMI system easier to use, though another critic says that MMI makes basic audio and climate adjustments more complicated than they need to be.
 Still, MMI elicits fewer complaints than BMW's iDrive system.
 In comparison with cars like the Acura TL and BMW 3-Series, the base A4 Premium also has fewer standard features.
 The Premium Plus trim adds features that are more class-competitive, including heated front seats, tri-zone climate control and an iPod interface.